| Title: | Demographic Analysis and Data Manipulation |

 variables.
 The ID variables picked

-out by rows
+out by rows and cols must uniquely identify

 does not sum across multiple combinations of